Junior Fellow Applications

 The Admissions Committee consists of Senior Fellows, Alumni and departing Junior Fellows.
 The Committee is divided into 4 sub-committees – for Division I (Humanities), Division II (Social Sciences), Division III (Physical Sciences) and Division IV (Life Sciences).
 Together they select candidates for Junior Fellowship.

 We require the names and email addresses of 2 referees (former/current Professors or Community Leaders, Employers or Supervisors whom you have worked with in the past 5 years).
 As soon as you submit your application, they will receive an email from Massey College with a link to complete a reference form.
 The reference form is a list of characteristics that we think a Massey College Junior Fellow should have.
-The referee can also add a comment at the end of the form.
-Please make sure they submit the reference form by May 7, 2021 at 12:00pm.

 Your academic achievements and your area of study are already covered in other documents you are submitting.
 When reading reference comments, the Admissions Committee is interested how you interact with your peers, your professors and the world in general, as well as how you apply your studies and your knowledge to give back to the community.